dchicchon/mongo/README.md

 - mongoose: used to connect to MongoDB database
 - express: a web-framework that quickly setup servers that can listen for requests.
 - create-react-app: sets up a single-page react app that requires no configuration
+- surge: quick deployment method for client
+- concurrently: used to run both the server and the client at the same time.

 ## Steps
 1. Create directory and add server.js and folders for routes, models, and controllers.